yhcho-stat/semiDP/README.md

 - `plots/fig_7by6table.png` is the illustrative sensitivity-space table figure used in the manuscript.
 - `output/` stores legacy contingency-table simulation summaries.
-- `results/` stores the newer grouped regression and group-means simulation summaries.
+- `results/` stores the new grouped regression simulation summary.
 - `plots/` stores all generated PNG figures used by the manuscript.